-- (1) The discretionary cash bonus amounts for our named executive officers for 2015 reflect cash bonuses approved by the Compensation Committee in February 2016 that are expected to be paid in March 2016. - (2) Equity award amounts reflect the aggregate grant date fair value of unit awards granted for the periods presented, computed in accordance with FASB ASC Topic 718.
-For Messrs.
-Long, McCrea and Mason, amounts include equity awards of our subsidiaries and affiliates, as reflected in the "Grants of Plan-Based Awards Table."
-See Note 9 to our consolidated financial statements for additional assumptions underlying the value of the equity awards. - (3) During 2015, Mr. Hennigan had a loss of \$139,657 under the Sunoco DC Plan and Mr. Salinas had a loss of \$3,676 under the DC Plan. - (4) The amounts reflected for 2015 in this column include (i) severance payments to Mr. Salinas of \$854,250 upon his resignation on April 30, 2015, (ii) the realized fair value of awards that vested upon Mr. Salinas' resignation of \$3,505,828 for ETP awards and \$1,347,358 for Sunoco Logistics awards, (iii) matching contributions to the 401(k) plan made by ETP on behalf of the named executive officers of \$8,427 for Mr. Salinas, \$2,404 for Mr. Ramsey, \$11,538 for Mr. Hennigan and \$13,250 each for Messrs.
-Long, McCrea and Mason, (iv) expenses paid by us for housing for Messrs.
-Salinas and Mason near our executive office in Dallas and (v) the dollar value of life insurance premiums paid for the benefit of the named executive officers.
-The amounts deferred by the executive officers under the applicable 401(k) plan are fully vested at all times. - (5) Mr. Warren voluntarily determined that his salary would be reduced to \$1.00 per year (plus an amount sufficient to cover his allocated payroll deductions for health and welfare benefits).
-He does not accept a cash bonus or any equity awards under the equity incentive plans. - (6) Mr. Ramsey serves as a member of the board of directors of ETE, the owner of our General Partner.
-Mr. Ramsey's other compensation does not include \$104,400 of director fees paid in cash by ETE during 2015.
-Mr. Ramsey was also a non-

-- employee director of Sunoco LP during 2015, until his November appointment to our General Partner, and his other compensation does not include \$354,210 of director fees paid in cash by Sunoco LP during 2015. - The amounts shown for Mr. Hennigan reflect the change in present value for all defined benefit pension plans and supplemental executive retirement plans in which he participated.
+- (1) The discretionary cash bonus amounts for named executive officers for 2016 reflect cash bonuses approved by the ETE Compensation Committee, the ETP Compensation Committee and the Sunoco Logistics Compensation Committee in February 2017 that are expected to be paid on or before March 15, 2017. - (2) Equity award amounts reflect the aggregate grant date fair value of unit awards granted for the periods presented, computed in accordance with FASB ASC Topic 718.
+For Mr. Long, amounts include equity awards of our subsidiaries and affiliates, as reflected in the "Grants of Plan-Based Awards Table."
+See Note 9 to our consolidated financial statements for additional assumptions underlying the value of the equity awards. - (3) During 2016, Mr. Wright had a gain of \$47,766 under the DC Plan and Mr. Hennigan had a gain of \$360,066 under the Sunoco Logistics DC Plan. - (4) The amounts reflected for 2016 in this column include (i) matching contributions to the 401(k) plan made by ETP on behalf of the named executive officers of \$13,250 for each of Messrs.
+Long, Ramsey, Wright and Hennigan, (ii) the dollar value of life insurance premiums paid for the benefit of the named executive officers and (iii) \$72,557 in relocation costs for Mr. Ramsey. - (5) Mr. Warren voluntarily determined that his salary would be reduced to \$1.00 per year (plus an amount sufficient to cover his allocated payroll deductions for health and welfare benefits).
+He also does not accept a cash bonus or any equity awards under the equity incentive plans. - (6) Mr. Ramsey serves as a member of the board of directors of ETE, the owner of our General Partner.
+Mr. Ramsey's other compensation for 2015 does not include \$104,400 of director fees paid in cash by ETE.
+Mr. Ramsey was also a non-employee director of Sunoco LP during 2015, until his November appointment to our General Partner, and his 2015 other compensation does not include \$354,210 of director fees paid in cash by Sunoco LP. - (7) The amounts shown for Mr. Hennigan reflect the change in present value for all defined benefit pension plans and supplemental executive retirement plans in which he participated.
 The applicable disclosure rules require the change in pension value be shown as "\$0" if the actual calculation of the change in pension value is less than zero (i.e., a decrease).
 The decrease in SCIRP pension value for Mr. Hennigan was \$49,762 for 2015.
 The year-over-year change in actuarial present value of Mr. Hennigan's pension benefits under the SCIRP for 2015 was negative because Sunoco, Inc. terminated the SCIRP on October 31, 2014.
 Mr. Hennigan elected to receive his accrued SCIRP benefit in the form of a lump sum.
 Because the estimate of the present value of his SCIRP benefit at year-end 2014 assumed that Mr. Hennigan (under the Final Average Pay formula) had a 90 percent probability of electing a lump sum rather than an annuity (which would be transferred to an insurance company with a premium of 47.5%) at December 1, 2015 as part of the plan termination, the change in actuarial present value from the estimate at year-end 2014 was negative because no such premium was paid, resulting in a lower present value of his benefit.
-The year-over-year change in actuarial present value of Mr. Hennigan's pension benefits for 2013 was negative because the discount rate used in the assumptions to value the lump sum pension benefit was higher in 2013 than it was in 2012.
-The assumed higher rate results in a lower present value of benefits.
-The decrease in pension value for Mr. Hennigan was \$199,350 for 2013.
-Mr. Hennigan did not have any above market preferential payments on deferred compensation during 2014, 2014 or 2013.
+Mr. Hennigan did not have any above market preferential payments on deferred compensation during 2016, 2015 or 2014.